-In September this year, thirty-two of our Years 5 & 6 pupils set sail to spend a fun filled five days in France.
+In September this year, 32 pupils from Year 5 & 6 set sail to spend a fun-filled five days in France.
 The pupils were all excited to be taking their first overseas residential trip – good practice for South Africa later on – and spirits were high as the coach left school on Saturday morning.

 Our destination was the Château de la Baudonnière in the la Manche region in Normandy; a traditional French château set in the beautiful countryside with rabbits and peacocks running free in the grounds.
 The chateau offers “French immersion” residential courses where all lessons and activities are conducted in the language, giving all pupils the opportunity to shine and show off what they know, as well as picking up some new skills along the way.

 We were welcomed aboard Brittany Ferries by “Pierre the Bear”.
 The journey was pleasant and most pupils liked to spend time on deck, being blown around by the wind!

 We arrived quite late so went straight to bed to get plenty of rest ahead of our first action packed day of activities.
 Sunday morning started with the sweet smell of pain au chocolat, straight from the bakery that morning and our pupils had their first experience of asking for their breakfast in French.
 Fortunately, this is something we do in school and they were all experts.

 The French staff took charge of the pupils and set them off on their first activity – bread making.
 Clouds of flour filled the air as the pupils showed off their talents, kneading the dough whilst singing along in rhythm.
 They then had to shape their bread into something that reminded them of France.
 After lunch, the pupils enjoyed a game of aeroball followed by archery – once again, all instructions and scores were given in French and the children all picked it up very quickly and it was lovely to see them really excited by the games.
 In the evening, after a meal served with their own bread, we played fun indoor games with the French staff.